Interior Architecture, MIA

 Architecture, Environment, Interior Design, Interior Designer, Modeling, Space, building, design, interior, materials

-If you want to create useful, beautiful and stimulating interior environments, then this is the program for you.
-You can get a cross-disciplinary and practical educational experience in design processes and theories along with opportunities to work on significant design problems with resident faculty and local professionals.
+If you want to create lively, beautiful and stimulating interior environments, then this is the program for you.
+This program offers a transdisciplinary and practical educational experience rooted in design excellence, creative processes and technical proficiency.
+Develop leadership skills and design for the common good.

 56 credit hours including the required capstone course (INT 622)